-(1) Each of the aggravating or mitigating factors is determined, as described below, and then applied to the civil penalty formula in OAR 340-012-0045(2).
+(1) Each of the aggravating or mitigating factors is determined, as described below, and then applied to the civil penalty formula in OAR 340-012-0045.

 (2) "P" is whether the respondent has any prior significant actions (PSAs).
-A violation becomes a PSA on the date the first FEA in which it is cited is issued.
+A violation becomes a PSA on the date the first formal enforcement action ( FEA) in which it is cited is issued.

 (a) Except as otherwise provided in this section, the values for "P" and the finding that supports each are as follows: